Meson properties and symmetry emergence based on the deep neural network: Deep neural network model

 where $\hat y_i$ and $y_i$ denote the predicted value and true value for the $i$th sample, respectively.
 To obtain the globally optimal description, we use the following mean square relative error\,(MSRE), namely,

 where the summation is over all the training data samples; also we define $\epsilon$ to represent the overall relative error.
-The loss function insures that each particle has the same weight in the training.
+The loss function ensures that each particle has the same weight in the training.